 USA Travelers: Your electric devices will be expecting 120 Volts – a lot less than the 230 Volts supplied by the Swiss grid.

-I use the Apple World Travel Adaptor Kit, available at Amazon, and it has not let me down in any European country.
+I use the Apple World Travel Adaptor Kit, available on Amazon, and it has not let me down in any European country.